Vivian-Lopez/Vivian-Lopez/README.md

 - I'm a 3rd year studying Computing at Imperial College London.
 - Currently learning the depths of C++ 😄
+- Favourite Languages are Python & C++ ⚡
 - You can reach out to me on my LinkedIn :)